MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 In contrast, Azure Information Protection labels, configured at the time using the AIP classic client in the Azure portal, enabled you to apply a consistent classification and protection policy for documents and emails whether they were stored on-premises or in the cloud.

-Microsoft 365 now supports [sensitivity labels](/microsoft-365/compliance/sensitivity-labels) in addition to retention labels.
-Sensitivity labels can be created and configured in the following admin centers:
+Microsoft 365 supports [sensitivity labels](/microsoft-365/compliance/sensitivity-labels) in addition to retention labels.
+Sensitivity labels can be created and configured in the Microsoft 365 compliance center.

-- Office 365 Security & Compliance Center
-- Microsoft 365 security center
-- Microsoft 365 compliance center

 If you have legacy AIP labels configured in the Azure portal, we recommend migrating them to sensitivity labels and unified labeling client.
 For more information, see [Tutorial: Migrating from the Azure Information Protection (AIP) classic client to the unified labeling client](tutorial-migrating-to-ul.md).